-In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
-Accordingly, the Fund Manager prepares a separate financial statement for the Fund.
+In dealing with the Unit Holders, the Fund Manager considers the Fund as an independent accounting unit.
+Accordingly, the Fund's Management prepares a separate financial statement for the Fund.

 Management of the Fund is the responsibility of the Fund Manager.
 However, in accordance with the Fund's Agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+Accordingly, pursuant to an agreement, dated 3 December 2002, Fidelity International acts as the Sub Fund Manager of the Fund.

-The Fund commenced its activities 10 June 2001, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
+The Fund commenced its activities 26 May 1992, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
 On 20 December 2008, the terms and conditions of the fund were approved by the Capital Markets Authority (CMA) through their letter dated 12 Dhul Hijja 1429H (corresponding to 20 December 2008).